salgut408/MyFetchApplication/README.md

 Each UI 'screen' has its own ViewModel, and exposes a single StateFlow containing the entire view state for the screen.
 The ViewModel is responsible for subscribing to  data streams  for a view, and exposes functions to allow the UI to react to UI events.

-A ViewModel is implemented as `MainScreenViewModel`, exposing a `StateFlow` for the UI to observe and react to. `MainScreenUiState` contains the view state for the screen as a data class...
+A ViewModel is implemented as `MainScreenViewModel`, exposing a `StateFlow<MainScreenUiState>` for the UI to observe and react to.
+`MainScreenUiState` contains the view state data for the screen as a data class consisting of a list...
 The UI uses `MainScreenViewModel`, and observes the `MainScreenViewState` as Compose State, using `collectAsStateWithLifecycle()`

 ### Saved state across configuration changes